genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/04_user_interface.md

 Finally, we want to connect everything together.

-With this next step, we will configure an Nginx working as a reverse proxy.
+With this next step, we will configure NGINX as a reverse proxy.

 In the CentOS terminal, enter: